RobDickinson/supertanker/CONTRIBUTING.md

 docker exec -it --user root supertanker bash
 ```

+## GitHub Workflow

+This workflow allows you to easily create your own copy of supertanker, try out some changes, and then share your changes back to be merged, with feedback from other contributors.

+1. Create a fork of RobDickinson/supertanker
+2. Create a feature branch
+3. Build and test local changes
+4. Commit changes to your feature branch
+5. Open a pull request
+6. Participate in code review
+7. Celebrate your accomplishment

 ## Container Versioning

 * Your local builds will always be versioned `supertanker:6.0.0`